-Many planners and officials other than those who have travelled to developed nations have not had any first hand experience of accessibility features that accompany universal design in their immediate neighbourhood.

-There is a lack of first hand experience and non-familiarity with emerging international norms for universal design.
-Nor have most disabled persons experienced the comforts of accessibility features in any public conveniences utilities.
-This initiative of constructing accessible public conveniences can be expected to serve as an example of inclusive design and help not only integrate this section of the society into mainstream but make them part of the social fabric and embrace them into its fold.
+- Many planners and officials other than those who have travelled to developed nations have not had any first hand experience of accessibility features that accompany universal design in their immediate neighbourhood. - There is a lack of first hand experience and non-familiarity with emerging international norms for universal design. - Nor have most disabled persons experienced the comforts of accessibility features in any public conveniences utilities.. - People involved in execution of the project, their own interpretation of accessible features and non familiarity with the concept of universal design is another roadblock encountered.